mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/gce/index.md

 #### Advanced YAML configuration

-We have designed this project to be flexible.
-In the following example, the working variables allow customization by using a single `tfvars` file.
+We have designed this task to be flexible.
+In the following example, the working variables allow customization using a single `tfvars` file.

-For advanced users with stringent requirements, here are the DC/OS flag examples where you can simply paste your YAML configuration in your `desired_cluster_profile.tfvars`.
+For advanced users with stringent requirements, here are the DC/OS flag examples where you can simply paste your YAML configuration into your `desired_cluster_profile.tfvars`.
 The alternative to YAML is to convert it to JSON.

 ```bash
 $ cat desired_cluster_profile.tfvars